By using this site, you agree to the Privacy Policy and Terms of Use.

 8. White Pelican Provincial Park

-White Pelican Provincial Park is a typical park in British Columbia, Canada, and is found 31 km east of Alexis Creek.
+White Pelican Provincial Park is a typical park in British Columbia, Canada, 31 km east of Alexis Creek.
 The park is the central settling state of the American white pelican in British Columbia, an imperilled species.

 9. Williams Lake River Valley Trail